Boaz, Alabama

 Boaz is a city in Marshall and Etowah counties in the U.S. state of Alabama.
 The Marshall County portion of the city is part of the Albertville Micropolitan Statistical Area.
 As of the 2020 census, the city's population was 10,107.
 Boaz was known for its outlet shops.

 History

 First settled in the 1850s, the town of Boaz was officially founded November 11, 1878, by the Sparks family of Georgia.
 A post office has been in operation since 1887.
 The city was named after Boaz, from the Bible.
 It was incorporated in 1897.

+Prior to World War II, Boaz hosted a primarily cotton-based economy, only diversifying to livestock and poultry with the pressures of boll weevil infestations and the Great Depression.
+After the war, Boaz developed a thriving automotive sales industry, which in many instances survives to this day.